Saurav-S-Mehta-07/React/README.md

 # React

-**React** is a practice repository for learning and experimenting with **React.js**, including core concepts like components, props, state, hooks, and basic UI building.
+This is a practice repository for learning and experimenting with **React.js**, including core concepts like components, props, state, hooks, and basic UI building.

 ## 🚀 What’s Inside
 - Functional and class components